 The approach targets small scale drainage areas where the most effective and appropriate types of BMPs can be replicated and quickly and easily constructed and maintained by local contractors.
 Our first step is to develop design templates that can be applied to typical retrofit conditions throughout the watershed.
 These planning and BMP design templates, or strategies, have been developed to allow local engineers to quickly identify opportunities and appropriate BMPs that address the targeted watershed restoration goals.
 We are constantly evaluating the BMP implementation strategies on our metrics of the control of the volume and the filtering of stormwater, local economic and jobs creation, maintenance, and a variety of other factors that we develop with the local government team.
 Our team of designers, construction managers, outreach specialists, and procurement staff can then quickly evaluate and phase the implementation of the restoration and respond to evolving community goals and regulatory restoration requirements.
 Here is a brief description of the types of representative opportunities listed in the typical watershed schematic exhibit that are used in the restoration strategy:

-Regenerative Step Pool Storm Conveyance (SPSC): SPSC systems are used where there is a larger area of construction available at the outfalls and there are sufficient upstream BMP controls so that the SPSC can enhance or compliment the upstream efforts.
+Regenerative Step Pool Storm Converyance (SPSC) systems are used where there is a larger area of construction available at the outfalls and there are sufficient upstream BMP controls so that the SPSC can enhance or compliment the upstream efforts.

-Low Impact Development and Environmentally Sensitive Design (ESD): A network of small scale BMPs that have a small footprint that requires minimal time for construction and are used to enhance the appearance of the local public streets are constructed at the upper part of the watershed.
+Low Impact Development and Environmentally Sensitive Design (ESD) is a network of small scale BMPs that have a small footprint that requires minimal time for construction and are used to enhance the appearance of the local public streets are constructed at the upper part of the watershed.
 These include bioretention, grass swales, and bioretention swales.

 These are used in local public streets to treat stormwater for larger drainage areas and to treat a specialized range of pollutants.